-When you think of a baroque garden as an amateur like me, you might expect a scenery of decadence – Flowers of a dramatic colour span in lavish occurence.
-Playful garden sculptures emerge out of a fountain and in background you might hear the soft splash of waterfalls.
-I mean, this was the age to impress your folks with a kind of attitude of abundance and sumptuousness on everything, right?!
+When an amateur like me envisions a baroque garden, one might expect a scenery of decadence—flowers with dramatic color span in lavish occurrence.
+Playful garden sculptures emerge from a fountain, and in the background, you might hear the soft splash of waterfalls.
+I mean, this was the age to impress your folks with a kind of attitude of abundance and sumptuousness towards everything, right?!

-Well, while entering Denmarks oldest baroque garden, I discover an ordinariness, which for a second or two, makes me wonder, if I am at the right place.
-It is mid-December, though.
-Grey clouds cover the sky and it is raining.
-Surely not the best time to visit a garden.
-So here I stand and look at brownish hedges and pitch black trees.
-It looks like I have chosen a bad day today to come here.
-However, I will learn in a minute from Frederik von Lüttichau that sunlight is quite a significant benefit to have a taste of this baroque experience.
+While entering Denmark’s oldest baroque garden, I discover an ordinariness, which, for a second or two, makes me wonder if I am at the right place.
+However, it is mid-December.
+Gray clouds cover the sky, and it is raining.
+Surely, this is not the best time to visit a garden.
+So, here I stand and look at brownish hedges and pitch black trees.
+It appears as though I have chosen a bad day to visit today.
+However, I will learn in a minute from Frederik von Lüttichau that sunlight is quite a significant benefit to having a taste of this baroque experience.

-”The trick is the shadows“, he explains, which instantly cures my disappointment.
-He offers me with a lovely cup of hot coffee in their stunning new built orangerie.
-Frederik von Lüttichau and his wife Christel own manor Søholt, a whitewashed two-storey building, that is connected to the garden.
+”The trick is the shadows,” he explains, instantly curing my disappointment.
+He offers me a lovely cup of hot coffee in their stunning, newly built Orangerie.
+Frederik von Lüttichau and his wife, Christel, own manor Søholt, a whitewashed two-story building connected to the garden.

-The couple bought the place in 2003 and moved from their former home in Jutland in western Denmark to the south of Lolland. ”We fell in love with the landscape down here immediately“, Frederik von Lüttichau says.
-Located near the Maribo nature park and many lakes, they are surrounded by a rich birdlife such as roaring geese, ducks and sea eagles.
-A mild climate adds up perfectly to their demands as farmers of their Engestofte-Søholt estate.
-The planting sugar beet, spinach, peas and lupine provides their income.
+The couple bought the place in 2003 and moved from their former home in Jutland, in western Denmark, to the south of Lolland. ”We immediately fell in love with the landscape,” Frederik von Lüttichau says.
+Located near the Maribo nature park and many lakes, they are surrounded by rich birdlife such as roaring geese, ducks, and sea eagles.
+A mild climate adds up perfectly to their demands as farmers on their Engestofte-Søholt estate.
+The income is generated by the cultivation of sugar beet, spinach, peas, and lupine.
 They also export grass seeds worldwide.
-Hunters from everywhere value the nearby forest for a mini-adventure.
+Besides, hunters from everywhere value the nearby forest for a mini-adventure.

 The main attraction, though, the baroque garden was built in the 1690s as a prestige project by the German Henning Ulrich von Lützow.

 He came to live in Denmark as a court marshal. „To establish the garden back then cost 62 000 Danish crones, whereas the estate, meaning the manor and 800 hectars of land, had cost 64 000.
-So there you can see that the garden was considered just as important as the house“, Frederik von Lüttichau explains.
+It proofs, that the garden was considered just as important as the house“, Frederik von Lüttichau explains.

-The garden expans with a length of 340 meters and a width of 110 meters.
-It counts several geometrical figures such as circles, semicircles, squares and straight lines of hedges. „It is almost impossible to maintain a baroque garden privately“, Frederik von Lüttichau says.
-The trimming and upkeeping demand a huge amount of workers and a complex underground system to water the place.
-Only a few gardens in Denmark are protected and hence sponsored by national heritage authorities, contrary to Germany for instance, were most manor gardens are just as protected as the house itself.
-With the help of the foundation Realdania Fonden the couple was able to reconstruct the remains of their garden according to the historical drawings.
+The garden spans 340 meters in length and 110 meters in width.
+It counts several geometrical figures such as circles, semicircles, squares, and straight lines of hedges.
+According to Frederik von Lüttichau, ”It is almost impossible to maintain a baroque garden privately.”
+The trimming and upkeep demand a huge number of workers and a complex underground system to water the place.
+Only a few gardens in Denmark are protected and hence sponsored by national heritage authorities, in contrast to Germany, where most manor gardens are equally protected as the house itself.
+However, with the help of the foundation, Realdania Fonden, the couple was able to reconstruct the remains of their garden using historical drawings.

-Whilst preparing for my visit at Søholt manor, I had read about the concept of a baroque garden.
-There I came learn that the geometrical shapes were also meant to reflect the ground plan of the manor house.
+While preparing for my visit to Søholt manor, I read about a baroque garden concept.
+There I found that the geometrical shapes were also meant to reflect the ground plan of the manor house.
 This made the garden an extension of the manor.

-When entering the garden you would not guess the effort and amount of time and money spent to create this little baroquesque idyll.
-It is difficult to understand the whole concept o fit, Having no background knowledge at all, I tell Frederik as we walk around it.
-He nods in approval and tells an anecdote he observed in a former visitor: “I have my office at the other end of the estate, so I need to cross the garden to go there.
+When you enter the garden, you have no idea how much effort, time, and money went into creating this small baroquesque idyll.
+It is difficult to understand the whole concept of fit.
+As we walked around it, I told Frederik I had no background knowledge.
+He nods in approval and recounts an anecdote about a former visitor: “I have my office at the other end of the estate, so I need to cross the garden to get there.
 Whenever I do so, I often pass by visitors.
-One day, at the entrance of garden I overheard a couple talking and the guy said loudly: ‚Oh, it is immediately disapppointing!
-I want my money back!‘“ Frederik smiles.
-“I could understand him in a way, I mean, look around, it is a bit boring in contrast to a garden full of flowers!”
+One day, at the garden entrance, I overheard a couple talking, and the guy said loudly, ‘Oh, it is immediately disappointing!
+I want my money back,’” Frederik smiles.
+“I could understand him in a way.
+I mean, look around; it is a bit boring in contrast to a garden full of flowers!”